-Now back in the kayak game after an eight-year hiatus, (see the Soul Waterman Main Squeeze review on page 97) Addison sees parallels with surfing’s so-called shortboard revolution.
+Now back in the kayak game after an eight-year hiatus, (see the Soul Waterman Main Squeeze review) Addison sees parallels with surfing’s so-called shortboard revolution.
 In the 1970s, surfing progressed rapidly from longboards, which are nine feet or longer, to shortboards which are often less than six feet.
 The new shapes were harder to ride and required faster, more critical waves.
 As a result, surfers either got really good or they stopped surfing altogether.
 Then in the 1990s longboards made a comeback—with a difference.

 “The longboards from the ‘90s were not the same as in the ‘70s because the shapers incorporated what they learned with shortboards,” Addison says.
 A similar dynamic is playing out now in kayak design.

 Designers simply have more experience and more data to work with